samsquire/ideas3/README.md

 # 46. Business Skeletons

-A think tank sole purpose is to churn out business plans which are a combination of job descriptions, operational manuals and business plans.
+A think tank sole purpose is to churn out business strategies which are a combination of job descriptions, operational manuals and business plans.

 # 47.

 # Incomplete thoughts and ideas
 Function Mesh, automesh